olwend/jvm-cucumber/Documentation.md

 For the Get request you'll be retrieving data
   - To do this you'll want to set up the request by specifying a couple variables
-    - First, the Base Url, for example the github url is https://api.github.com/
+    - First, the Base Url, for example the github url is https://api.github.com/ but we are using reqres.
     - Second, the kind of request, in this example we'll be using Get
-    - Third, the header, in this case we'll set the header as User Agent with a value of JavaBot
+    - Third, the header, in this case we'll set the header as User Agent identifier with a value of JavaBot
     - Finally, we can set it to build with the .build(); command, see the below example: